-- 5. Click Next to continue. - 6.
-Choose the type of workload that you want to protect.
+- 1. From the Servers page, right-click the server you want to protect and select Protect.
+You can also highlight a server, click Create a New Job in the toolbar, then select Protect. - Choose the type of workload that you want to protect.
 Under Server Workloads, in the Workload types pane, select Full Server to Hyper-V or ESX.
 In the Workload items pane, select the volumes on the source that you want to protect.